 Cap and Pipe the Bores Program

 The Great Artesian Basin is one of the largest underground freshwater resources in the world.
 It lies below 25 per cent of NSW supporting a population of over 200,000.
-There are 1,400 bores tapping the Great Artesian Basin across NSW.
-Natural pressure across the basin has significantly declined due to overuse.
+Uncontrolled extraction over the past 140 years has seen significant decline in natural pressure.
+There are 8,000 bores tapping the Great Artesian Basin across NSW.
 Nearly half the bores have stopped flowing, reducing landholder access to water.

-Over many years the NSW government has been partnering with landholders across western NSW through the Cap and Pipe the Bores Project to rehabilitate the Great Artesian Basin.
-This Project has given landholders financial incentives to replace failing artesian bores and bore drains with new bores and efficient reliable water supply systems.
+The NSW Government has been partnering with landholders across western NSW through the Cap and Pipe the Bores Project to rehabilitate the Great Artesian Basin.
+This project has given landholders financial incentives to replace failing artesian bores and bore drains with new bores and efficient reliable water supply systems.

-In the past, up to 95 per cent of artesian water was being wasted through evaporation and seepage.
-Today, the Cap and Pipe the Bores program has improved the management of the GAB through the following achievements:
+In the past, up to 95 per cent of artesian water was being wasted through evaporation and seepage from bore drains.
+The Cap and Pipe the Bores program has improved the management of the GAB by:

-- supplied approximately 4.2 million ha with permanent, reliable, efficient and strategically located watering points
+- suppling approximately 4.2 million ha with permanent, reliable, efficient and strategically located watering points

 - removed over 10,000 km of bore drains

-A reliable water supply significantly reduces the impact of drought.
+A reliable, secure water supply significantly reduces the impact of drought and aids in the preparation of a changing climate.
 The Cap and Pipe the Bores program has succeeded in assisting landholders with: